OfficeDev/Microsoft-Teams-Samples/samples/bot-all-cards/nodejs/Readme.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

-  - In a terminal, navigate to `samples/bot-types-of-cards/nodejs`
+  - In a terminal, navigate to `samples/bot-all-cards/nodejs`

   - Update the `.env` configuration file for the bot to use the `{{Microsoft-App-Id}}`, `{{Microsoft-App-Password}}` and `{{ConnectionName}}`.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup AAD app registration in your Azure portal), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

-  **NOTE:** In `index.js` file at line number 40 Uncomment below commented line for local debugging.

   - Install modules